kronicle114/portfolio-server/README.md

 # Node App From Scratch

 In this branch, I've added error handlers.
-To do - write better error handlers
+The next thing to do is to write models and hook up a database (mongodb)